 - Add three cloves of finely chopped garlic.

-- Mix together, ensuring that the potato slices don’t stay stuck together.
+- Mix in the sliced, cooked and drained potatoes, ensuring the slices don’t stay stuck together.

 - Bring back up to heat — the potatoes will have cooled the sauce.